ccard/Indoor_Localization_server/README.md

 ---------
 # Program Parts #
-&nbsp;This section describes the different classes, interfaces, global variables, and precompiler flags.
+&nbsp;This section describes the different classes, interfaces, and precompiler flags.

 ## Interfaces ##
 &nbsp;&nbsp;These interfaces represent the core of the code as most if not all of the class extend one of them.
 If you wish to add classes to this code they should be template classes